Beau Greaves backed to 'flourish' after securing PDC Tour card via Development Tour; Fallon Sherrock's World Championship return confirmed

 Beau Greaves is expected to accept her PDC Tour Card for 2026-27 after her impressive Development Tour season; Greaves is also set to play in the PDC World Championship at the Alexandra Palace, where Fallon Sherrock has qualified to make a sixth appearance

-World No 1 Luke Humphries has backed Beau Greaves to ‘flourish’ playing on the PDC Pro Tour, should she accept the PDC Tour Card secured via the Development Tour.
+World No 1 Luke Humphries has backed Beau Greaves to "flourish" playing on the PDC Pro Tour after securing a Tour Card.

+Greaves showed her class at the World Youth Championship on Monday, averaging 105 to beat world champion Luke Littler in an epic last-leg decider in the semi-finals to book her spot in the final against defending champion Gian van Veen.

 The 21-year-old became just the second woman to earn a PDC Tour Card on merit, having finished runner-up in the Development Tour rankings after winning three times during an impressive campaign.